mzsanford/chef-redis/README.md

 * [yum](https://github.com/opscode-cookbooks/yum) - Used to install Redis package from EPEL repo on CentOS/Redhat.
 * [build-essential](https://github.com/opscode-cookbooks/build-essential) - Used when compiling Redis.
 * [runit](https://github.com/opscode-cookbooks/runit) - Used only if Redis is configured to start with Runit.
+* [god](https://github.com/opscode-cookbooks/god) - Used only if Redis is configured to start with God.

 # ATTRIBUTES: